 What If OHIP Says No?

-Private Insurance: Lots of workplace or personal plans cover physio—maybe $300-$500 a year, sometimes more.
-Check your details; a referral might be required.
+- Private Insurance: Many workplace or personal plans cover a portion of physiotherapy costs (e.g., $300-$500 or more per year).
+Check your details, as a referral might be required.

 What’s Good and Bad About OHIP Coverage?